What do I need to know when buying property in Guatemala?

 When we asked expats what advice they would give a foreigner before buying a property in Guatemala, they said...

 "1.
 It is important to research the local laws and regulations regarding property ownership in Guatemala before making any purchase.
 2. It is advisable to hire a local lawyer to assist with the purchase process and to ensure that all legal requirements are met.
 3. It is important to obtain a title deed for the property, which will provide proof of ownership.
 4. It is important to be aware of any taxes or fees that may be associated with the purchase of the property.
 5. It is important to be aware of any restrictions or limitations that may be placed on the use of the property.
 6. It is important to be aware of any zoning regulations that may affect the use of the property.
 7. It is important to be aware of any potential environmental hazards that may be associated with the property.
 8. It is important to be aware of any potential risks associated with the purchase of the property.
 9. It is important to be aware of any potential risks associated with the ownership of the property.
-10. It is important to be aware of any potential risks associated with the sale of the property," said a member in Guatemala.
+10. It is important to be aware of any potential risks associated with the sale of the property," wrote a member who made the move to Guatemala.

 Other Questions:

-- What do I need to know before retiring in Guatemala?
+- What should I pack when moving to Guatemala?

 - What is life like in Guatemala?